Muntean and Rosenblum: Work

-In the compositions of their drawings, the artist couple Markus Muntean and Adi Rosenblum use methods of sampling and resampling of subjects from art history and present-day popular culture.
-The starting point is an intensive confrontation with the pathos formulas of art history and the questioning of how emotions that find expression as a result are articulated and interpreted in different eras.
-Motifs that we know from Passion cycles are applied to the psychological dispositions of contemporary existence, sometimes as the expression of an apathy that appeals to the empathy of the beholder.
-Historically overwhelming pictorial subjects are transferred into the present day, while at the same time triggering a discussion of the media conditions in which pictures are produced today.
-As a result of the use of language and lettering, a further plane penetrates into the drawings of Muntean and Rosenblum and gives insights into the complexity of the challenges which a subtle medium such as drawing has to face up to today.
-In the process, Muntean and Rosenblum also take an interest in the aspect of the nomadic narrative.
-The text collages form, in their relationship with the scenic compositions, aphorisms which pointedly contradict phrases of popular culture, and, through their paradoxical link with figural representations, awaken a dual consciousness.
+In the compositions of their drawings, the artist couple Markus Muntean and Adi Rosenblum use methods of sampling and resampling subjects from art history and present-day popular culture.
+An intensive engagement with pathos formulas of art history and the questioning of how emotions and affects expressed through them are articulated and interpreted in different eras constitute the starting point.
+Motifs such as those we know from Passion Cycles are applied to the psychological dispositions of contemporary existence, and partly express an apathy that calls on the empathy of the beholder.
+The transfer of historically overwhelming pictorial subjects into the present day triggers a discussion about the media conditions under which pictures are produced today.
+Through the use of language and lettering, another level enters the drawings of Muntean/Rosenblum, providing insights into the complexity of the challenges a subtle medium like drawing has to face today.
+In doing so, Muntean/Rosenblum also deal with the aspect of a nomadic narrative.
+In relation to the scenic compositions, the text collages form aphorisms that pointedly contradict phrases of popular culture, and, through their paradoxical link with figurative representations, awaken a dual consciousness.